edquestofficial/gen-ai-case-study/case_study/11_post_call_data_analysis/README.md

 3.  **Text Analysis:** The transcribed text is analyzed using NLP techniques to identify customer queries and agent responses.
 4.  **Performance Evaluation:** The AI agent's performance is evaluated based on predefined metrics.
 5.  **Report Generation:** A detailed report is generated, highlighting the agent's performance and areas for improvement.

-## Usage

-(Add instructions on how to set up and run the project, if applicable.
-Include API keys and setup information)